animatedb/solar/README.md

   <li>Mar 30, 2021 - Purchased an elecric car</li>
   <li>Aug 15, 2021 - Wildfires</li>
   <li>Oct 10, 2021 - Added a two panel ground system of about .6 kW with a ineffective Y&H 1kW inverter</li>
-  <li>Apr 28, 2022 - Purchased and installed Tasmoto on 4 Sonoff electrical monitoring plugs</li>
+  <li>Apr 28, 2022 - Purchased and installed Tasmoto on 4 Sonoff electrical monitoring plugs and later 4 more</li>
   <li>May 25, 2022 - Replaced the inverter with a used Vevor 1.2kW 4 channel inverter</li>
 </ul>

 <img src="generation/SolGenIrrad.svg">

-This graph shows the details of usage since May of 2022.
+This graph shows the details of usage since May of 2022 when I purchased Sonoff S31 monitoring plugs.
 <img src="generation/ElecGenMon.svg">

 The following graph shows the amount of surplus electricity.
 My utility has an annual true-up program, which means the amount you owe or are paid is figured out once per year.
 The goal generally is to generate the same amount of electricity over the year as you use.
 Note that coming out even for the year would be getting back to zero, so this indicates a large surplus the first and following years.
 This graph shows the Covid impact in March of 2020 where two of us were working at home.